Understand record distribution in assignment rules

 Miriam | 2:35 PM | –2 |

-With round robin distribution alone, Miriam would get the lead because she's been waiting longer for an assignment than the others.
+With round robin distribution alone, Miriam, who's been waiting longer for an assignment than the others, would get the lead.
 However, you told the rule to Assign leads based on seller capacity, and Miriam's available capacity right now is –2.
-Sanjay has been waiting next longest, but his available capacity is 0.
+Sanjay has been waiting next longest, but Sanjay's available capacity is 0.
 The lead goes to Susana.

 If no seller who met the criteria had available capacity greater than zero, the lead would be left unassigned.